Communicating Natural Programs to Humans and Machines: LARC: Language-complete Abstraction and Reasoning Corpus

 \subsection{The Bandit Algorithm for Data Collection}

-Collecting valid natural programs requires a significant human effort.
-For each task, natural programs must first be \emph{proposed} by a number of describers, and then \emph{validated} by a number of builders, where both the describers and builders can make mistakes.
-In addition, the tasks vary in difficulty, requiring different amounts of effort per task.
-Thus, a naive data-collection process, that simply collects a fixed number of descriptions and builds per task would be expensive.
+Collecting valid linguistic natural programs requires significant human efforts: For each task (of varying difficulties), natural programs must first be \emph{proposed} by a number of describers, and then \emph{validated} by a number of builders, where both can make mistakes.
+Thus, A naive data-collection process that simply collects a fixed number of descriptions and builds per task will be expensive.
+To address this challenge, we formulate the following bandit problem: \emph{multi-bandit} -- each of the 400 ARC tasks is a different bandit; \emph{infinite-arm} -- given a task, each natural language description (there are infinitely many) is a different arm; \emph{best-arm identification} -- once a natural program is proposed, we must validate it.
+We develop a novel bandit algorithm (Appendix \ref{sec:bandit_algo}) to solve this problem, as to our best knowledge, no known bandit algorithm can be directly applied.
+For each MTurk participant, our bandit algorithm dynamically allocates a set of describing and building efforts for their session.
+As a result, the LARC dataset was annotated for \$3667, whereas a naively collecting 20 annotations per task would cost at least \$10,800.